• Skip to primary navigation

 • In a small bowl, whisk the remaining 4 tablespoons of soy sauce, 1 tablespoon of rice wine, hoisin sauce, sesame oil, and sugar.
 Set it aside.

-1 tablespoon hoisin, 1 tablespoon toasted sesame oil, 2 teaspoons coconut sugar or granulated sugar
+1 tablespoon hoisin, 1 tablespoon toasted sesame oil, 2 teaspoons granulated sugar

 • Heat 2 tablespoons of oil in a wok or a large skillet over medium-high heat.
 Add in the cauliflower florets and cook, stirring frequently, until cauliflower is softened, about 10 minutes.
 Transfer it to the bowl with the rice wine mixture and mix until the cauliflower florets are fully coated with the sauce.
 Set it aside for a minute.
 No need to wash the wok/skillet.